coleenquadros/configuration/docs/app-sre/design-docs/advanced-upgrade-service.md

 ### Defining policies via OCM label

-We will offer AUS to all Red Hat engineering teams via the [OCM label based consumption model](https://service.pages.redhat.com/dev-guidelines/docs/sre-capabilities/framework/ocm-labels) from the [SRE capabilities framework](https://service.pages.redhat.com/dev-guidelines/docs/sre-capabilities/framework).
+We will offer AUS to selected Red Hat engineering teams via the [OCM label based consumption model](https://service.pages.redhat.com/dev-guidelines/docs/sre-capabilities/framework/ocm-labels) from the [SRE capabilities framework](https://service.pages.redhat.com/dev-guidelines/docs/sre-capabilities/framework).

 > TLDR about the label based approach: configuration information is placed on clusters via subscription labels.
 For organization wide configurations, organization labels are used.
 Labels can be placed by any organization admin.